Sierra Nevada with your dog: a complete guide to enjoying the snow together

 The basics for a safe getaway include:

-· Thermal coat (especially for small or short-haired dogs)· Comfortable and durable harness
+· Thermal coat (especially for small or short-haired dogs)

-· Towel to dry them off when they return
+· Towel to dry them off when returning

 Can I leave my dog at the accommodation while I ski?